sireenhilo/-Final-Project-Team-fprintf-Team-Name-/README.md

 The last part generates the confusion chart, which helps analyze how well our model classified the data files based on if they showed signs of Parkinson's or not.

 ## Instructions on using the code; Please read through thoroughly before running anything.
 1. Before running the code, we divided up the subject groups into two training folders: one with data from the Parkinson's patients labeled 'Parkinsons' and one with data from the control subjects labeled 'Control'.
-You may need to manually divide up the files from the data set into files with these exact folder names.
-This step is important because by dividing up the subject types our algorithm will be able to learn how to differentiate differences between the Parkinson's and control files for when their classification is unknown. by A third folder was created with files from both subject groups for testing called 'Testing'.
+We have included these folders in this repository, but you could also manually divide up the files from the data set into files with these exact folder names.
+This step is important because by dividing up the subject types our algorithm will be able to learn how to differentiate differences between the Parkinson's and control files for when their classification is unknown. by A third folder was created with files from both subject groups for testing called 'Testing' (also in this repository).
 Around 75% of the available data files should be used for the two training folders and 25% for training.
 Add these three folders to your code's path in Matlab.
 2. Run the full code.
 3. Go to Matlab's Classification Learner tool to train the algorithm and generate a decision tree, training model, and ROC Curve to analyze the performance.
 4. A confusion chart will be made from the code that can also help analyze performance of the classification algorithm, along with values for specificity, accuracy, precision, and sensitivity.